-Learn about your condition and treatments.

-- Practice asking and answering questions during your clinic appointments.
-You may find it helpful to bring a list of questions you want to ask, in case you forget some of them. - Try to remember what your medicines are called, what they are for, how much to take and when to take them.
-Keeping a list with you can be helpful. - Learn when and how to get more supplies of your medicines. - Make sure you know if you are allergic to any tablets or medicines, and what kind of reaction you had. - Practice arranging your appointments. - Keep important numbers and appointment dates in your mobile phone, computer or diary. - When you agree to treatment plans, try to follow them carefully. - Try spending part of your clinic appointment without your parent or carer.
+- Learn about your condition and treatments. - Practice asking and answering questions during your clinic appointments.
+Writing down any questions you have and bringing them with you is always helpful. - Try to remember what your medicines are called, what they are for, how much to take and when to take them.
+Keeping a list with you can be helpful. - Learn when and how to get more supplies of your medicines. - Know if you are allergic to any tablets or medicines, and what kind of reaction you had. - Practice arranging your appointments. - Keep important numbers and appointment dates in your mobile phone, computer, or diary.

+- When you agree to treatment plans, try to follow them carefully. - Try spending part of your clinic appointment without your parent or carer.
 This may give you the opportunity to ask your doctor more personal questions without feeling embarrassed. - Find out about any changes in your condition that mean you should get urgent help. - Find out who to contact in an emergency. - For some conditions or treatments, it may be helpful to wear a Medic Alert bracelet or necklace, so that if anything happened to you and you were by yourself, the ambulance team would know what to do.

-Where are the adult diabetes, endocrinology and late effects clinics held?
+Where are the adult follow-up and late effects clinics held?

 These clinics take place in the Medical Outpatients' Department of the Royal Sussex County Hospital, opposite to the main hospital entrance, on Eastern Road.

-When you arrive you need to book in at the main Reception Desk and you will be shown where to wait for your appointment.
+When you arrive, you need to book in at the main Reception Desk and you will be shown where to wait for your appointment.